August 2017, cannon fire by the light of the Eclipse

 Same French field gun in Minifigs 15mm.

-In the past, truely great leaders had to contend with egoistic civilians who happened to manage getting into a uniform so their misguided opines had the look of professional pronouncements to the press: as well as the old guard all set to fight the last conflict.
+In the past, truly great leaders had to contend with egoistic civilians who happened to manage getting into a uniform so their misguided opines had the look of professional pronouncements to the press: as well as the old guard all set to fight the last conflict.
 Msr Rummy has a whole angry mob of both types, lighting torches and grabbing pitchforks as they scream in the foggy night of their elitest village.
 Pray, thee, Msr.
-Gates abounds in skill and wit.
+Gates abounds in skill and wit. ..and will write a tell all book...

 ..and that is how I really feel about that!